NCAR/i-wrf/docs/Users_Guide/lulcjetstream.rst

 you may `request an allocation <https://allocations.access-ci.org/get-your-first-project>`_ that will allow you to use an ACCESS-affiliated cyberinfrastructure resource.
-Note that allocations may only be requested by faculty, staff and graduate researchers, so undergraduates must work with a faculty sponsor to requeste an allocation.
+Note that allocations may only be requested by faculty, staff and graduate researchers, so undergraduates must work with a faculty sponsor to request an allocation.

 Be sure to read all of the information on the request page so that you make a suitable request.
 Note that you will need to describe the project for which the allocation is intended